-By Roy Burner - Minister of the Gospel
+By Roy Burner (Minister of the Gospel)

-It is a sad state of affairs when a country is under a dictatorial leadership that seeks power; not the good of the people.
-One can normally identify sound leadership of the past; but are we seeing the same today?
+It is a sad state of affairs when a country is under a dictatorial type leadership that seeks power; not the good of the people.
+One can normally identify with sound leadership of the past; but are we seeing the same today?
 Or are we seeing the flexing of muscles to contain the masses.
-(Comment)

-In a Constitutional Convention that was deadlocked in bitter political disunity, Benjamin Franklin rose and made a plea to the delegates: I have lived a long time and the longer I live, the more convincing proofs I see of this truth "God governs in the affairs of men."
+In a Constitutional Convention that was deadlocked in bitter political disunity, Benjamin Franklin rose and made a plea to the delegates: I have lived a long time and the longer I live, the more convincing proofs I see of this truth God governs in the affairs of men.

 If a sparrow cannot fall on the ground without his notice, is it probable that an empire can rise without His aid?
-We have been assured in the Sacred Writings that "except the Lord build the house they labor in vain that build it."
+We have been assured in the Sacred Writings that except the Lord build the house they labor in vain that build it.
 I firmly believe this.

 I therefore beg leave to move that henceforth prayers imploring the assistance of Heaven, and its blessing in our deliberations, be held in this Assembly every morning before we proceed in business.

-There are many heathen nations who scoff at seeking guidance from God because they serve other gods - including self.
-There are once godly nations who are walking away from the very God who planted them as a nation, helped them through difficulties, that are now depending on their own strength rather than seeking God.
+There are many heathen nations who scoff at seeking guidance from God because they serve other gods.
+There are once godly nations who are walking away from the very God who planted them as a nation, helped them through difficulties, who are depending now on their own strength rather than seeking God.

 Abraham Lincoln stated: We have been the recipients of the choicest bounties of heaven; we have been preserved these many years in peace and prosperity; we have grown in numbers, wealth, and power as no other nation has ever grown.
 But we have forgotten God.

 Judah's spiritual leaders had taken flight of their responsibilities and given way to the evilness of man.
-Leadership of today, in many churches of Western nations, have walked away from the exaltation of God to the exaltation of man.
-They have allowed worldliness and tolerance to seep into the church; lacking the fortitude to weigh against it.
+Leadership of today, in many churches of the Western world, have walked away from the exaltation of God to the exaltation of man.
+They have allowed worldliness and tolerance to seep into the church; lacking the fortitude to right the wrong!

-As saints of old depart the upcoming younger generation often do not hold the same moral convictions; as a result the church does not progress in its former manner through the younger genealogy leadership.
-Such terms as sanctification, righteousness, and holiness are no longer in the forefront of the biblical leadership of today as a younger generation of believers come to the forefront.
+We are witnessing genealogy leadership of today.
+When a spiritual leader goes to his heavenly reward; oftentimes a son steps into that position.
+As saints of old depart; the upcoming younger generation often do not hold the same moral convictions, as a result the church does not progress in its former manner through a younger genealogy leadership.
+Such terms as sanctification, righteousness, and holiness are no longer utilized by the younger biblical leadership of today.

-Scripture reveals the fate of those who displeased God by allowing ungodliness to manifest itself: That many were overthrown as an example that we should not lust after evil things, as they lusted.
-Neither be idolaters, as were some of them.
-Neither commit sexual immorality, as some of them committed.
-All these things happened to them for examples and are written for our instruction (1 Corinthians 10:5-11).
+Scripture gives a warning example of the fate of those who displeased God by allowing evil to manifest itself: Now these things were (or became) our examples, to the intent we should not lust after evil things, as they also lusted.
+Neither be you idolaters, as were some of them; as it is written, The people sat down to eat and drink, and rose up to play (1 Corinthians 10:6-7).

-In a poem entitled "The Church Walking with the World" (author unknown) are these words: The World said: Your preachers are all too old and plain.
+In a poem entitled The Church Walking with the World (author unknown) are these words: The World said: Your preachers are all too old and plain.
 They frighten my children with dreadful tales that I do not like to hear.
 They talk of judgments, fire, pain, and the doom of the darkest night.
 They warn of a place that should not be thus spoken to ears polite.